Edited by Mike Aquino.

 Despite not being attached to a hotel, Hong Wo Lok shines nonetheless with its vision of “restoring balance to the body and soul” as Hong Kong’s first Chinese medicine health club.

 Located inside a high-rise on Hillwood Road in Tsim Sha Tsui.
 Hong Wo Lok uses a mix of scientific theories and traditional Chinese medicine (TCM) to help its clients bounce back from urban stresses.
 TCM therapists create personalized treatments for guests, ranging from ginger moxibustion to meridian conditioning to tea therapy.

 After a relaxing Chinese-style massage in one of their eight treatment rooms, guests can imbibe in custom tea blends with multiple benefits – from womb-strengthening tea for expectant mothers to allergy-relieving tea for nasal blockages.
 You can take your tea at their balcony overlooking the pleasantly-forested Hong Kong Observatory grounds.

 Oriental Spa at the Landmark Mandarin Oriental Hotel

-If you’re looking for a local spa experience, the Chuan Spa inside the Langham Place hotel is the place for you.
+If you’re looking for a local spa experience, the Chuan Spa inside the Langham Hong Kong is the place for you.
 Based on the principles of traditional Chinese medicine, on arrival you’ll be given a full ‘sensory’ assessment, finding out about significant experiences in your life, as well as looking at your favorite colors, scents and seasons.

 The legendary ESPA’s first Asian spa is an absolute lesson in pampering, boasting a 3.5 -1 staff to client ratio.
 Their decadent Garden of Eden design, with creeping plants and trickling rivers, is a suitably soothing start to your spa experience.